ara-framework/website/website/blog/2019-09-14-lazy-loading-micro-frontend.md

 > True success requires sacrifice — Rick Riordan

-In this article, we'll learn how to mitigate one of them.
+In this article, we'll learn how to mitigate some of them.

 <!--truncate-->